Not rusty: Oregon soars past Iowa 95-80 into Sweet 16 - WTMJ

 AP Basketball Writer

+“The guys fought through it, they stayed together,” Oregon coach Dana Altman said.
+“I’m proud of the way they responded.”

-The seventh-seed Ducks (21-6) were put in an unprecedented spot, advancing to the West Region’s second round without playing a game.
-Virginia Commonwealth’s multiple positive COVID-19 tests took care of that, leaving Oregon with a nine-day break since losing in the Pac-12 Tournament title game.
+The seventh-seeded Ducks (21-6) were put in an unprecedented spot, advancing to the West Region’s second round without playing a game.
+Virginia Commonwealth’s multiple positive COVID-19 tests took care of that, leaving Oregon with a nine-day break since losing in the Pac-12 Tournament semifinals.

 Oregon’s offense hummed like it was fresh off the line once the ball went up, kicking off the NCAA Tournament’s first Monday of second-round games with a masterpiece.

-Note: This story has been corrected to show that Oregon lost in the Pac-12 Tournament semifinals, not title game.